Using the Text Editor

 • Clear all formatting

-• Insert bullet list
+• Insert a bullet list

-• Insert numbered list
+• Insert a numbered list

 • Decrease indent